awsdocs/amazon-cloudwatch-user-guide/doc_source/ContainerInsights-Prometheus-troubleshooting-EKS.md

-# Prometheus Metrics Troubleshooting on Amazon EKS and Kubernetes Clusters<a name="ContainerInsights-Prometheus-troubleshooting-EKS"></a>
+# Prometheus metrics troubleshooting on Amazon EKS and Kubernetes clusters<a name="ContainerInsights-Prometheus-troubleshooting-EKS"></a>

 This section provides help for troubleshooting your Prometheus metrics setup on Amazon EKS and Kubernetes clusters\.

-## General Troubleshooting Steps on Amazon EKS<a name="ContainerInsights-Prometheus-troubleshooting-general"></a>
+## General troubleshooting steps on Amazon EKS<a name="ContainerInsights-Prometheus-troubleshooting-general"></a>

 To confirm that the CloudWatch agent is running, enter the following command\.